-Although you do not need to get our plan's permission to be in a clinical research study, you do
+Although you do not need to get our plan's permission to be in a clinical research study, you do need to tell us before you start participating in a clinical research study.

 If you plan on participating in a clinical research study, contact customer service (phone numbers are printed on the back cover of this booklet) to let them know that you will be participating in a clinical trial and to find out more specific details about what your plan will pay.